What is Lupus?

 A diagnosis of lupus may be made by any physician (family practitioner, Internist, or pediatrician) if multiple symptoms and laboratory test results point toward the disease.
 However, if symptoms develop gradually over time, as is often the case with lupus, the diagnosis may not be as obvious and there may be visits to multiple physicians before a diagnosis can be confirmed.

 The form of lupus and its symptoms determine what type of doctor you will see for treatment.
-Most people with mild to moderate disease will see a rheumatologist (or pediatric rheumatologist if a child or adolescent has lupus), a physician who specializes in diseases of joints and muscles.
+Most people with mild to moderate disease will see a rheumatologist (or pediatric rheumatologist if a child or adolescent has lupus), or a physician who specializes in diseases of joints and muscles.

 Dermatologist – a doctor who specializes in diseases of the skin such as cutaneous lupus